vatpac-technology/sops/docs/aerodromes/classc/melbourne.md

 Any runway change must be prior coordinated to **MAE** and **EN ADC**.

 ### Departures Controller
 When a TCU controller is online, aircraft shall be issued with a departure frequency during their airways clearance in accordance with the table below.
-If no TCU controllers are online, the appropriate enroute frequency or advisory frequencyshall be issued.
+If no TCU controllers are online, the appropriate enroute frequency or advisory frequency shall be issued.

 === "RWY 09"
     | Runway | Via  | Departure Frequency |